Pabitra-33/Form_Registration/README.md

 # Form_Registration

-Developed a simple registaration form by using HTML5. <br>
+Each website contain good tasks are opened Developed a simple registaration form by using HTML5. <br>
 This registaration form contains the following elements of html :- <br>
 .
 One heading at top.<br>
 .
 One profile image logo.<br>